mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/index.md

 # Model

 The first and fundamental feature of the Mondrian Framework is the ability to define the **schema** of a domain model.
-This definition is a requirement to enable data translation into any current and future representations.
+This definition is a prerequisite to enable data translation into any current and future representations.
-Having a detailed domain model in a formal language is a powerful tool in itself to ensure interoperability and longevity.
+Having a detailed domain model defined in a formal language is a powerful tool in itself for ensuring interoperability and longevity.

-The approach through schema definition entails that the developer does not directly write the types representing their domain model, but instead starts with defining the schema, which can contain additional information beyond what is supported by the target programming language, such as validation rules as an example.
+The schema definition approach means that the developer does not directly write the TypeScript types representing their domain model.
+Instead, they start by defining the schema, which can contain additional information beyond what is typically supported by the target programming language, such as validation rules.
 TypeScript types are then automatically inferred by the framework from the schema and provided to the user, ready to use.